-“Sir, we have to be sure about who we are putting in front of the camera.”
+“Sir, we have to be sure about who we’re putting in front of the camera.”
 McIntyre warns.

 “So, let them see Christian Grey,” Allen says.
 “You get suited and booted.
 We’ll sit in your study.
-I’ll do all the talking and you sit there looking forlorn… like you are doing right now.
+I’ll do all the talking and you sit there looking forlorn… like you’re doing right now.
 We’ll put out a plea and since we don’t have police verification yet, we’ll just tell people to contact their local police department.
 We’ll also say that witnesses say that she was last seen with Harris and David as opposed to saying that they kidnapped her.
-That will further protect us from slander and they are most likely moving around more freely than Jewel, so if someone has seen them…” McIntyre debates for a moment then nods.
+That will further protect us from slander, and they’re most likely moving around more freely than Jewel, so if someone has seen them…” McIntyre debates for a moment then nods.

 “Actually, that’s a clever idea,” she confirms.

 With that confirmation, I change into a clean linen shirt and some black jeans and get ready for showtime.

 “Taylor,” I say as I’m coming out of the bedroom, “we’re going to need extra security on hand.
 With the breach in our ranks, I have no idea how to handle this, but we are going to be swamped by the paparazzi.
 I guess just call in reinforcements and don’t tell them what’s happening until the last minute.”

 “I’m already on it, sir.
 Lawrence and Williams are napping in the guest rooms.
 They wouldn’t even consider being dismissed.
 Though we don’t know who our mole is, I would trust either of these men with my life,” he says.

 “Then I’ll have to defer to your expertise on that.
 I’m tempted to fire the lot of them and start over, just to be on the safe side.”
 Taylor shrugs.